A New Algebraic Approach for String Reconstruction from Substring Compositions: Introduction

-The problem was first introduced in \cite{isit2010} and \cite{acharya2015string}.
+The class of problems of reconstructing a string from substring information usually falls under the general framework of the string reconstruction problems.
+Due to their relevance in modelling molecular storage frameworks, the list of recent work in string reconstruction problems has grown rapidly \cite{9950539,ye2022reconstruction,marcovich2021reconstruction, gabrys2021reconstructing,cheraghchi2020coded, abroshan2019coding, gabrys2018unique, kiah2016codes,acharya2015string, motahari2013information}.
+The problem of string reconstruction from its substring compositions was first introduced in \cite{isit2010} and \cite{acharya2015string}.
 The main results from \cite{acharya2015string} assert that binary strings of length $\le 7$, one less than a prime, and one less than twice a prime are uniquely reconstructable, from their \textit{substring composition multiset}, up to reversal.
-The authors of \cite{acharya2015string} also introduced a backtracking algorithm for reconstructing binary strings from its \textit{substring composition multiset}.
-Later, the works of \cite{pattabiraman2019reconstruction} and \cite{gabrys2020mass} viewed the problem from a coding theoretic perspective and focused on the problem of designing coding schemes of uniquely reconstructable strings capable of correcting a single mass error and multiple mass errors, respectively.
+The authors of \cite{acharya2015string} also introduced a backtracking algorithm for reconstructing a binary string from its \textit{substring composition multiset}, and provide sufficient conditions for reconstructability of a binary string using the proposed algorithm in \cite{acharya2015string} without the need for backtracking (lemma~\ref{property}).
+In the case of no backtracking, this algorithm has a time complexity of $O(n^2 \log{n})$.
+Note that in the case of backtracking, there is no guarantee that the time complexity will remain bounded polynomially with $n$.
+Relying on this reconstruction algorithm, the works of \cite{pattabiraman2023coding}, \cite{pattabiraman2019reconstruction} and \cite{gabrys2020mass} viewed the problem from a coding theoretic perspective.
+They proposed coding schemes that are capable of correcting a single mass error and multiple mass errors, respectively, and can be reconstructed by the reconstruction algorithm without backtracking.

-Two modelling assumptions are used in \cite{acharya2015string} and subsequently in \cite{pattabiraman2019reconstruction},\cite{gabrys2020mass}: a) One can uniquely infer the composition (number of monomers of each type) of a polymer from its mass; and b) The masses of all the substrings of a polynomial are observed with identical frequencies.
-For our line of work, we again rely on these assumptions.
+The problem formulation in \cite{acharya2015string}, and subsequently in\cite{pattabiraman2023coding}, relies on the two following assumptions: a) One can uniquely infer the composition (number of monomers of each type) of a polymer from its mass; and b) The masses of all the substrings of a polynomial are observed with identical frequencies.
+In this work, we also rely on these assumptions.

+In the context of combinatorics, the problem is closely related to the turnpike problem, also known as the partial digest problem, where the locations of $n$ highway exits need to be recovered from the multiset of their $\binom{n}{2}$ interexit distances.
+In \cite{acharya2015string}, the authors showed that the problem of string reconstruction from its \textit{composition multiset} can be reduced to an instance of the turnpike problem.